Multiple Local and Global Bifurcations and Their Role in Quorum Sensing Dynamics: Bifurcation analysis in the 2D system

-On the other hand, observe that in Fig.~\ref{Fig:4.11a}(c), parameter $e=1.5$ is kept fixed and $b$ varies from $b=1.0$ up to $b=1.5$ and remains at this value as the solution converges to a periodic solution.
+On the other hand, observe that in Fig.~\ref{Fig:4.11a}(c), parameter $e=1.5$ is kept fixed and $b$ varies from $b=1.0$ up to $b=1.5$ and remains at this value as the solution converges to a periodic solution { (regions {\bf I} and {\bf IIa})}.
 This periodic behaviour shows that the concentration of motile bacteria slightly rises before the static bacteria concentration and also, its exponential decay is faster than the static population one.